 Spring Grove Cemetery Tours

-From April through October, Spring Grove Heritage Foundation offers public and private tours to let the visitors experience Spring Grove's history, art, architecture, and horticulture at its best.
-Private and public walking tours usually cover about a mile of a relatively flat surface and are guided by a knowledgeable docent.
+From April through October, Spring Grove Heritage Foundation offers public and private tours to let visitors experience Spring Grove's history, art, architecture, and horticulture at its best.
+Private and public walking tours usually cover about a mile of relatively flat surface and are guided by a knowledgeable docent.
 Spring Grove Cemetery also offers free-of-charge tours for school and college groups of up to 30 people.
 Private bus or van tours (the cemetery to not provide a vehicle) take small and large groups throughout the grounds with the guidance of a docent.
 Another option is to join a tram tour on the open-air, 24-seat tram for $75 per group.
 All the public tours information is available on the Spring Grove Cemetery events page (see the "External Resource" section).
-Private tours can be booked via the phone or through the official website's contact page.
+Private tours can be booked via phone or through the official website's contact page.
 For those who prefer solitude, the Cemetery suggests doing a self-guided visit at no cost.
 A Self-Guided Walking Tour map is available in the lobby or in the map section of the Spring Grove Cemetery website.